 While a few standard guidelines exist for implementing SEO, no one template exists for a business content marketing strategy.
 While these templates are there to guide you and your business, trying to copy from another business tops the list of SEO mistakes.
 Your business’s website needs to address content marketing uniquely.

 Lost on where to start?
 Follow the SEO tips outlined in this article.
-Bake More Pies specializes in this content marketing tactic and will help steer you away from common mistakes every business runs into when trying to implement SEO:
+Bake More Pies, Tampa marketing agency, specializes in this content marketing tactic and will help steer you away from common mistakes every business runs into when trying to implement SEO:

 1. Having No Marketing Plan